HarFis/departure-monitor/README.md

 ## Description

 I usually just left the house without checking the schedule.
 To avoid running, missing busses, waiting in the cold, I needed an easy way to check the departure times of Västtrafik's busses at my stop before leaving the house.
 Since I can use busses in both directions to get to the center, the monitor shows the (next 3) departures for both directions.
-An "energy saving socket" is used to disconnect the raspberry pi from power after a certain time, since the display glows in bright white after shutting down the raspberry pi.
+An "energy saving socket" is used to disconnect the raspberry pi from power after a certain time, since the display glows in bright white after shutting it down.
-The monitor starts at start-up of the raspberry pi and can be shut down with a click (touch screen FTW) on shut-down button.
+DEP MONI starts at start-up of the raspberry pi and can be shut down with a click (touch screen FTW) on the shut-down button.

 ## Hardware

 + Raspberry Pi (Model B+) with an USB Wifi dongle
 + 3.5" LCD (touch screen) display, ca. 19 EUR
-+ ANSMANN 5024063 "energy saving socket", with time controlled countdown, ca. 12 EUR
++ ANSMANN 5024063 "energy saving socket", with time controlled countdown disconnection, ca. 12 EUR
-+ LEGO case
++ (LEGO case)

 ## API
-Departure monitor uses data from [Västtrafik's public API](https://developer.vasttrafik.se).
+DEP MONI uses data from [Västtrafik's public API](https://developer.vasttrafik.se).
 After (free) registration & creation of an app, you'll receive your key & secret for authentication.
 Don't forget to "prenumera" your app to "Reseplaneraren v2".

 To find your (bus) stop's ID (after you created your app in Västtrafik's developer portal):
 + Go to prenumeration -> Reseplaneraren v2 -> Tab: API Console